-Before you go to San Francisco Chinatown looking for a place to eat, you need to know this.
-Restaurants in that part of town often target tourists and, frankly, are not very good.
+Many restaurants in that part of town work hard to get tourists in the door but don't pay much attention to what happens after that.
 Some of them fall short on customer service, as measured by Western standards.
 Many take cash only (no credit or debit cards).
 And some might be best described as a "hole in the wall."

-But if you're looking for an "authentic" San Francisco Chinatown dining experience, these places are some of the best you can find there.
+For some of the best new Chinese cuisine or "authentic" San Francisco Chinatown dining with better service and food quality, these places are some of the best you can find there.

 Many of the small, family-run establishments in Chinatown don't have websites, so these links go to diner reviews at Yelp instead.
 Not only can you read a broad range of opinions there, but you can also see their health department scores.